Back to the Main PageEMAILBack to the Gallery

-Del Ray Claim, Casas Grandas,
+Casas Grandas,

-Chihuahua Province, Mexico
+Chihuahua State, Mexico

 The thundereggs were known some time ago and they were in Peter Ghitney's old collection, but they had been mislabelled as "Ascension thundereggs".
-Alberta Ray by chance re-discovered the excat same thundereggs at Casas Grandas, Mexico within his Del Ray claim.
+Alberta Del Ray by chance re-discovered the exact same thundereggs at Casas Grandas, Mexico and I suggested "Lilac Thundereggs" since the color of agates are similar to the lilac flowers.
 The thunderegg's rhyolitc shells are reddish with oolitic-like texture on the rough surfaces while the ridges are usually difficult to make out on the surface.
+The agate cores tend to be narrow and the typical colors are gray to lavender.
+The agates with deep purple, pink, orange, red and black had been found and few ones came with plume inclusions.

 Click on the pictures to see larger and closer-up pictures.